sassoftware/visual-analytics-sdk/documentation/docs/api/ExportPDFOptions.md

 title: ExportPDFOptions
 ---

-ExportPDFOptions is an Object of options which customize the properties of an exported report.
-Each option will use their default value if not specified.
+ExportPDFOptions provides options for customizing the properties of an exported report.
+If no option is specified, then the default value is used.

 ## Options